-- 12 The rise in common stock compared with the same period in the previous fiscal year was due to the exercise of stock options. - 13 In spite of an increase resulting from the booking of net income, retained earnings declined due to the purchase and cancellation of the Company's own stocks made in the previous year.
+- 12 The rise in common stock compared with the same period in the previous fiscal year was due to the exercise of stock options. - 13 Growth in net income supported an increase in retained earnings year on year despite the decline in retained earnings in the previous fiscal year due to the purchase and cancellation of the Company's own stocks.

-(ii) Consolidated Statements for Income for the First Quarter (April 1, 2009 - June 30, 2009)
+(ii).
+Consolidated Statements of Income

+Results for the cumulative period (April 1, 2009-September 30, 2009)